-Using deployment software like PDQdeploy the Arkio deployment msi installer can be run with several configurations.
+System admins can use deployment software like PDQdeploy together with our deployment MSI installer to customize the setup.
 A default quiet installation can be achieved with:

 msiexec.exe /i \\cd-pdqdeploy\c$\YOURPATH\Arkio_vXXX.msi /quiet

 Optional features can be added independently by command line and filling "Yes" or "No"

 If no optional features are filled all the plugins will be installed by default

 /qn INSTALL_REVIT="Yes" INSTALL_RHINO="Yes" INSTALL_SKETCHUP="No"

 Predefined configurations of Arkio can be used to preset runtime details for Arkio like the license